Metrological/node-web-test-server/README.md

 - HTTPS server using Node.js
 - Wildcard SSL certificate support
 - Ready for deployment with systemd
-- Minimal Express setup

 ## Setup Instructions

-1. **Upload your wildcard certificate files** to the EC2 instance:
+1. **Upload your wildcard certificate files** to the EC2 instance: (Please note you can also use the TLS Deployment Livebook)
-   - `/etc/ssl/certs/metrological.crt`
+   - `/etc/ssl/metrological/metrological.crt`
-   - `/etc/ssl/private/metrological.key`
+   - `/etc/ssl/metrological/metrological.com.key`

 2. **Set permissions**: